 Transforms: Everything you need to transform your CCD observations

 This link will take you to a page that contains useful programs for both computing your transformation coefficients and applying the transforms to your observations.
-A prodigious amont of work has been done by volunteers Gordon Myers and George Silvis to develop these tools.
+A prodigious amont of work has been done by volunteers Gordon Myers, George Silvis, and Richard Sabo to develop these tools.

 Increasingly astronomers are turning to utilities on smartphones and tablets to augment their computational capabilities in the field.
 Below are some utilities we've found useful for variable star activities.